BabyPrathyushaDamarasingi/BabyPrathyushaDamarasingi/README.md

 # BabyPrathyushaDamarasingi
-Here you can find only the links of some textbooks which are included in the JNTU Syllabus.
+Here you can find only the links of some textbooks which are included in the JNTU Syllabus😃.